Skip to article frontmatterSkip to article content

 I3(f)=3h8[f0+3f1+3f2+f3]I_3(f) = \frac{3h}{8}[f_0 + 3 f_1 + 3 f_2 + f_3]

-For general nn we can state the following error estimates.
+For general nn, we can state the following error estimates.